nograx/ioBroker.zendure-solarflow/README.md

 Credits goes to https://github.com/reinhard-brandstaedter/solarflow which helped a lot with the knowledge about the MQTT server from Zendure!
 Thanks!

 ## Changelog

+### **WORK IN PROGRESS**

+- Added possibility to use "local" mode.
+You have to either route dns request to your own MQTT server or use a tool to modify the Zendure device

 ### 1.11.0 (2025-02-11)

 - Drop Standby usage to 7W and 14W if HUB connected with ACE as it is more accurate